iwei20/TravellingSalesman/README.md

 - He coming up with a working implementation, getting the same solution as Ivan, 207
 - After Jason made optimizations, he compared the time it took to run both solutions
 - On Jason's computer: Ivan's solution took an astounding 0.048 sec on his computer, and Jason's took 0.014 sec
+- Ivan stopped storing the path in his solution.
+Now 0.012 on his computer, Jason's takes 0.007 for comparison.

 TODO
 # Explanation of our solution: